|Fresh Picked Mint (plant)|

-After picking the mint (above), I just get out a 5-quart pot and fill it with a gallon of water.
-I rinse off the mint leaves and sprigs a bit (lately, a requirement since there is so much tree-pollen on everything outside), and then toss them into the pot (the whole sprigs -- I don't waste time plucking leaves from the plant).
+After picking the mint, fill a 5 or 6-quart pot with roughly a gallon of water.
+I first rinse off the mint leaves and sprigs a bit (lately, a requirement since there is so much tree-pollen on everything outside), and then toss them into the pot (the whole sprigs — I don't waste time plucking leaves from the plant sprigs).

-The Xylitol is gluten-free (of course, or I wouldn't use it), and it dissolves readily in liquids just like sugar.
-I find the taste to be quite similar to sugar also.
+The Xylitol is gluten-free (of course, or I wouldn't use it), and the Xylitol dissolves readily in liquids just like sugar.
+I find it tastes quite similar to sugar also.
 And, it's always nice to know that when I am drinking so much of this sweetened mint tea, that I am not subject to tooth-decay: in fact, Xylitol has been shown to be a proven cavity fighter!
 If that wasn't good enough, it has zero net carbs, and is safe for use by diabetics and hypoglycemics (it has a Glycemic Index of only 7 - which is super low).
 In a way, you can consider it an alternative to things like Splenda or perhaps even Stevia.

 Finally, after my tea is sweetened to my liking, I simply let it cool down to close to room temperature and then funnel it into a gallon water-jug and refrigerate for future use.